Gordon's Medical Centre

 Seeing a Counsellor at Gordon's

 We have three School Counsellors.
 Each one is here one full day per week.
-Counselling is available to all students and they can either speak to a teacher or Houseparent to be referred or they can self-refer themselves via the link found on the Deputy Head’s weekly Bulletins.
+Counselling is available to all students and they can either speak to a teacher or Houseparent to be referred or they can self-refer themselves via the link found on the student's Firefly dashboard.

 Michael has been a Counsellor for over ten years, for the past seven years he has worked almost exclusively in schools.
 He is the Lead Counsellor at a boys' independent school along with his role at Gordon’s.
 Michael also works in private practice with both young people and adults.

 His training and work is from a person centred approach.
 This is non-directive, meaning the client always chooses what they want to talk about and are able to take things at their pace.
 He believes in the importance of creating a safe, non-judgemental, respectful space that people can feel comfortable to talk about what they wish.

 Outside work, he loves many different sports, travelling, cars, food and anything that can combine all of those.